Tuwaiq-jed-kot2/HW-Week2_Day03_Inheritance_and_ClassTypes/assignment.md

 - Part I: Practice with Inheritance.
 - Part II: Practice with Class types.

-## Part I - Practice with Inheritance.
+## Part I - Practice with Inheritance. note !! (you MUST add comment in each line explaining your code for good practice)!! this is requiared
 ---
 ![alt text](example.png)